syrex1013/RainbowSQL/README.md

 * Way faster than SQL Dumper.
 * Supports many databases

 # Upcoming functions
 * Proxy support
 * Other SQL Injections techniques
 * Checking database name
 and more!

+# Information
+For now scraping is done using Bing so not every dorks will work!

 # Want to add a feature?
 Just create issue with "enhancement" label.